mobad/libnexturn/README.md

 # LibNexturn

-A command line interface to control a Yifang SH201 Bluetooth Lightbulb
+A command line interface to control a Nyrius Smart Bulb

 ## Dependencies